kkmann/describr/README.md

 ## Why describr?

-Tired of fiddling with boring 'univariat descriptive tables' that most people (should) have in their papers but nobody wants to do
-- `describr` (hopefully) resolves this by making generating nice-looking descriptive tables (almost) fun!
+Tired of fiddling with boring 'univariat descriptive tables' that most people (should) have in their papers but nobody wants to do - describr (hopefully) resolves this by making generating nice-looking descriptive tables (almost) fun!

 The main concept is to use ggplot2-like syntax for defining a table and to